kmorales13/papyrus-automation/README.md

 ```
 ./papyrus-automation
 ```
 This will generate a new `configuration.json` in the same directory.
-Edit this file and specify at least all required parameters ([see below for an overview](https://github.com/clarkx86/papyrus-automation#configuration)).
+Edit this file and specify at least all required parameters (see below for an overview).

 Now you can restart the tool one more time with the same command as above.
 It should now spawn the BDS instance for you and execute renders on the specified interval (do not start the server manually).
 Once the server has launched through this tool you will be able to use the server console and use it's commands just like you normally would.

+### Keep Alive
+This tool can automatically start your server in case it stops or crashes.
+Set the option `EnableKeepAlive` to `true` in the configuration file to enable it.

 ### Incremental backups
 To create incremental world backups make sure the `CreateBackups` option is set to `true`.
 Backups will be stored in the directory specified by `ArchivePath`.
 This tool will automatically delete the oldest backups in that directory according to the threshold specified by the `BackupsToKeep` option to prevent eventually running out of disk space.

-### PapyrusCS integration
-This tool can automatically execute the **PapyrusCS** map-rendering tool on an interval.
-To do so you have to set `EnableRenders` to `true` and specify an interval in minutes with `RenderInterval`.
-You can add your own arguments that will be attached when PapyrusCS is called.
-When configuring you will find two keys, `PapyrusGlobalArgs` and an array called `PapyrusTasks`.
-The value in `PapyrusGlobalArgs` specifies arguments that will be attached for each PapyrusCS task when executed, while `PapyrusTasks` represent an array of individual processes (or tasks).
-Adding an entry to the array represents another task that will be executed after the previous one has finished, this way it is possible to make PapyrusCS render multiple dimensions or have different configurations in general.
-Again, the same `PapyrusGlobalArgs` will be present for each of these tasks individually.

-When specifying additional arguments for `PapyrusGlobalArgs` please make sure to **append** to the pre-generated entry (do not edit the `-w` and `-o` parameters!).
-Please thoroughly verify that your paths and arguments are correct, you can find a configuration-example [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/basic_example.json).

 ## Configuration overview
 When you run this tool for the first time, it will generate a `configuration.json` and terminate.
 Before restarting the tool, edit this file to your needs.
 Here is a quick overview: